Ole Børud discography

-The discography of Ole Børud, a singer, songwriter, and multi-instrumentalist from Hamar, Norway, consists of eight studio albums, including one collaborative album, five compilation albums, three of which were collaborative, a collaborative EP, sixteen singles, including four collaborative singles and five as a featured artist, five guest appearances, nine contributions to compilation albums, a live video album as a featured performer, one collaborative music video, and one music video as a featured performer.
+The discography of Ole Børud, a singer, songwriter, and multi-instrumentalist from Hamar, Norway, consists of eight studio albums, including one collaborative album, an EP, five compilation albums, five of which were collaborative, a collaborative EP, twenty singles, including four collaborative singles and eight as a featured artist, eleven additional guest appearances, nine contributions to compilation albums, a live video album as a featured performer, a video EP as a featured performer, two additional song appearances, a music video, one collaborative music video, and two music videos as a featured performer.
 The son of gospel singer Arnold Børud, Ole began a career in music at age five as a member of the family musical group Arnold B. Family, a group which would participate in the Melodi Grand Prix three times.
-In 1988 at age twelve, Børud released a studio album of Christian children's music, Alle Skal Få Vite Det!
+In 1988 at age twelve, Børud released a studio album of Christian children's music, Alle Skal Få Vite Det!.
 In the mid- and late-1990s, Børud forayed into heavy metal music: He co-founded the death-doom project Schaliach in 1995 before joining the progressive death metal band Extol in 1996.
-He has also performed for or collaborated with Torun Eriksen, Sofian, Larvik Stroband, and the Oslo Gospel Choir.